 In the international community, there is a broadening and diversifying array of security challenges that cannot be dealt with by a single country alone.
 With respect to space and cyber domains, establishing international rules and norms has been a security agenda.
 In maritime domain, there have been cases where country unilaterally claims its entitlements or take actions based on its own assertions that are incompatible with existing international order.
 These have generated undue infringement upon freedom in high seas.
-In addition, the proliferation of weapons of mass destruction including nuclear, biological and chemical weapons, and ballistic missiles as well as worsening international terrorism remain grave challenges for the international community.
+In addition, the proliferation of weapons, and ballistic missiles as well as worsening international terrorism remain grave challenges for the international community.